Uberspace/lab/source/guide_wordpress.rst

     "WordPress caching is the fastest way to improve performance.
 If your site is getting hit right now install W3 Total Cache, WP Super Cache or Cache Enabler."

-In this example, we are using `W3 Total Cache`_, PHP's own OPcache and `Redis`_ as non PHP backend to distribute the load.
+In this example, we are using `W3 Total Cache`_ or `Redis Object Cache`_, PHP's own OPcache and `Redis`_ as non PHP backend to distribute the load.
 So at first you may follow the
 :lab:`redis guide <guide_redis>` on the lab and eanble `OPcache`_, which caches script bytecode in shared memory, so that scripts need not to be loaded, parsed and compiled on every request.